Rizwan20596/Basic_Transactions_App/README.md

 Frontend uses the below tech stack:
 React JS

-To run backend app, goto /backend folder in terminal, do npm install and then run npm start To run frontend app, goto /frontend folder in terminal, do npm install and then run npm start
+Please add a .env file in the backend folder with PORT and MONGODB_URI To run backend app, goto /backend folder in terminal, do npm install and then run npm start To run frontend app, goto /frontend folder in terminal, do npm install and then run npm start